ItamarLevy-Or/SimpleRedditAPI/README.md

 the express framework is fantastic as it does almost all of the work for you, removing the need for alot of boilerplate code.
-I chose to use the axios library because it was very easy to, and from what I read allows for good scaling through its use of promises.
+I chose to use the axios library because it was very easy to use, and from what I read allows for good scaling through its use of promises.
 That said there are many options that would have worked similarly to axios for the purpose of this application.